 WHAT WILL MY FIRST TELEMEDICINE ENCOUNTER BE LIKE?

 Now remember, we function from a position of two-way honesty at all times.
 You be honest with us.
 We will be honest with you.
 We ourselves have been somewhat disappointed and frustrated at times with the current state of telemedicine.
 Dropped calls, garbled speech, poor connections, feedback (we hate feedback), you name it, we’ve been through it with our people.
 But we have always found a way to get everything to work for everyone.
 And the same will apply to your first telemedicine encounter.

-Through the proper combination of Telemedicine, Internet broadcasts, and a Smartphone app, we can bring our Medication Assisted Treatment (MAT) provider, counselor, and even a pastor to you , directly through your smartphone.
-But the medication can begin today, in most cases, within a matter of hours.
+Through the proper combination of Telemedicine, Internet broadcasts, and a Smartphone, we can bring our Medication Assisted Treatment (MAT) provider, counselor, and even a pastor to you , directly through your smartphone.
 The nightmare is over.

-You will see us every Thursday during our weekly mandatory meeting an you can always go back and watch and listen to previous recordings of the meeting again”
+You will see us every Thursday during our weekly mandatory meeting and you can always go back and watch and listen to previous recordings of the meeting again”

 WHAT ABOUT THE DRUG SCREENING PROCESS?

-Drug screening is required by state and federal regulations.
-We will be drug screening.
+We will be drug screening periodically.
 But you will be able to complete the drug screen from the privacy of your home and upload the results directly into your medical record.
-The same is true for our pill counts

 WHAT ABOUT BENZODIAZEPINES?